MrBounty/ZipponDB/README.md

 # Declare a schema

-ZipponDB need a schema to work.
-A schema is a way to define how your data will be store.
+In ZipponDB you use structures, or struct for short, and not tables to organize how your data is store and manipulate.
+A struct have a name like `User` and members like `name` and `age`.

+For that you create a file with inside the schema of the database that describe all structs.
 Compared to SQL, you can see it as a file where you declare all table name, columns name, data type and relationship.

-But here you declare struct.
-A struct have a name and members.
-A member is one data or link and have a type associated.
-Here a simple example for a user:
+Here an example of a `schema.zipponschema` file:
 ```
 User (
     name: str,